ovh/venom/executors/web/README.md

 Select a frame presents in the current page

 #### Input
-* Find: Frame to find (More informations in find section)
+* Find: Frame to find (More information in find section)
-* SyncTimeout: Option to enable element synchronization (wait until element appear in page).
-SyncTimeout allow to define maximum time to wait for synchronization
+* SyncTimeout: Option to enable element synchronization (wait until element appears on the page).
+SyncTimeout allows defining the maximum time to wait for synchronization

 #### Example
 ```yaml